pagkly/Zed/Investopedia4/Overhead Definition.md

 Overhead expenses may apply to a variety of [[operational categories]](https://www.investopedia.com/terms/o/operatingratio.asp). [[General and administrative]](https://www.investopedia.com/terms/g/general-and-administrative-expenses.asp) overhead traditionally includes costs related to the general management and administration of a company, such as the need for accountants, human resources, and receptionists. [[Selling]](https://www.investopedia.com/terms/s/sga.asp) overhead relates to activities involved in marketing and selling the good or service.
 This can include printed materials and television commercials, as well as the commissions of sales personnel.

-Depending on the nature of the business, other categories may be appropriate, such as research overhead, maintenance overhead, manufacturing overhead, or transportation overhead.
+Depending on the nature of the business, other categories may be appropriate, such as research overhead, maintenance overhead, [[Manufacturing|manufacturing]] overhead, or transportation overhead.